sanskrit/raw_etexts_english/blogs/manasataramgini/2015-01-21_some-notes-on-the-rise-of-oirat-power-and-the-jangar-tuuli.md

 +++
-title = "Some notes on the rise of Oirat power and the Jangarxa0tuuli"
+title = "Some notes on the rise of Oirat power and the Jangar tuuli"

 +++
 After 1370 CE the power of the Qubilaid Mongols declined precipitously